iPhone TikTok Editing Hacks: From First Clip to Clean Cuts on iPhone and iPad

 Good alternatives when you outgrow it

 If your focus is wider than short video, it helps to see how other social apps handle creation.
 Our guide to enhancing your iPhone Instagram posts with advanced editing tips covers a different toolkit for a similar goal, and you can browse the full best Social and Dating apps for iPhone roundup for the wider picture.
 You can also explore more picks in the Social and Dating hub, including our look at how the iPhone Tinder app changed dating.
-For most creators, though, the honest answer is to learn the TikTok editor well first, then graduate to CapCut only when a specific limit gets in your way.
+For most creators, though, the honest answer is to learn the TikTok editor well first, then move to CapCut or iMovie only when a specific limit gets in your way.

 FAQ